LearnElixirDev/old-landing-page/src/pages/blog-views/dangers-of-genservers.md

 because memory is not unlimited or cheap.
 And when it comes to message passing, large messages need to be passed in a different way from small ones, otherwise they will get copied in memory.
 Making multiple copies of large messages can take up more system resources than expected.
 Discord created [fastglobal](https://github.com/discordapp/fastglobal) as a solution to this problem.
-Another potential solution is converting the message to binary first, as binaries larger than 64 bits are stored in a shared area, and only the reference is passed between processes instead of the large binary data.
+Another potential solution is converting the message to binary first, as binaries larger than 64 bytes are stored in a shared area, and only the reference is passed between processes instead of the large binary data.

 ### Parallelism: Registries to the Rescue
 If we want to solve some of these issues, particularly around creating bottlenecks or